-In parallel with microscopic advances, simplified circuit models were developed to describe the dynamics of JJ in electrical circuits.
-The resistively and capacitively shunted junction (RCSJ) model introduced independently by Stewart \cite{Stewart1968} and McCumber \cite{McCumber1968} in 1968, offered a circuit-based phenomenological framework that incorporates dissipation and capacitance.
-Although the RCSJ model has been instrumental in describing the dynamics and switching behavior of JJs at the circuit level, it is fundamentally a classical and phenomenological description which lacks the microscopic details \cite{Andreev1964}.
-For comprehensive reviews of early-stage JJ modeling and development, see the reviews by Likharev \cite{Likharev1979}, Golubov, Kupriyanov and Il’ichev \cite{Golubov2004}, and textbooks by Barone and Paternò \cite{BaronePaterno1982}, Likharev \cite{Likharev1986}, Shmidt \cite{Shmidt1997}, and Tinkham \cite{Tinkham-book}.
+In parallel with microscopic advances, simplified circuit models were developed to describe the dynamics of JJs in electrical circuits.
+The resistively-and-capacitively-shunted junction (RCSJ) model introduced independently by Stewart \cite{Stewart1968} and McCumber \cite{McCumber1968} in 1968, offered a circuit-based phenomenological framework that incorporates dissipation and capacitance.
+Although the RCSJ model has been instrumental in describing the dynamics and switching behavior of JJs at the circuit level, it is fundamentally a classical phenomenological description which lacks microscopic details \cite{Andreev1964}.
+For comprehensive reviews of early JJ modeling and development, see the reviews by Likharev \cite{Likharev1979}, Golubov, Kupriyanov and Il'ichev \cite{Golubov2004}, and textbooks by Barone and Patern\`o, \cite{BaronePaterno1982}, Likharev \cite{Likharev1986}, Shmidt \cite{Shmidt1997}, and Tinkham \cite{Tinkham-book}.